Functional Analysis behind a Family of Multidimensional Continued Fractions: Part I: Introduction

 where $m(k,x,y)$ will be a polynomial linear in $k$ (with the possibility of a $(-1)^k$ term) and linear in $x$ and $y$.
 We will say that such transfer operators have {\it polynomial behavior}.
 We will then show for the remaining half of triangle partition maps that their transfer operators have drastically different behavior.
 We will see that their transfer operators are of the general form

 where $e(k,x,y)$ is exponential in $k$.
 Such triangle partition algorithms are naturally enough said to have {\it non-polynomial behavior}.
-In section \ref{originofpolycombo}, we will show that similar results hold for combination triangle partition maps.
+It is here where this paper (Part I) ends.

-We will then turn to the spectrum of the transfer operators.
+But this paper sets up, more importantly, the needed machinery for the next paper ``Functional Analysis behind a Family of Multidimensional Continued Fractions: Part II'' \cite{Amburg-Garrity II} In this next paper we turn to the spectrum of the transfer operators.
 Here we need to be concerned with which vector spaces of functions we are considering.
-We will see in section \ref{banach} that for some triangle partition maps there are natural Banach spaces of functions, that for $18$ of these the largest eigenvalue of the associated transfer operator is one, and that for some of these the dimension of the corresponding eigenspace is one.
-Then we will see in section \ref{hilbert} that a number of the triangle partition maps' transfer operators are nuclear operator of trace class zero when viewed as acting on naturally occurring one-dimensional families of Hilbert spaces.
-In section \ref{GK}, we present the Gauss-Kuzmin statistics for select triangle partition maps.
-In section \ref{conclusion}, we discuss future directions for work.
-Appendix \ref{app:TRIPmaps} is a table of the polynomial-behavior triangle maps, while appendix \ref{app:formoftransfer} is a table of the transfer operators for these polynomial-behavior triangle partition maps.
+We will see in section two of that paper that for some triangle partition maps there are natural Banach spaces of functions, that for $18$ of these the largest eigenvalue of the associated transfer operator is one, and that for some of these the dimension of the corresponding eigenspace is one.
+Then we will see in section three that a number of the triangle partition maps' transfer operators are nuclear operator of trace class zero when viewed as acting on naturally occurring one-dimensional families of Hilbert spaces.
+In section four we present the Gauss-Kuzmin statistics for select triangle partition maps.
+In the conclusion of this next paper we discuss future directions for work.